Imperial House of Japan: Family tree

-The Higashifushimi or Komatsu collateral branch became extinct in the male line in 1922, followed by the Nashimoto branch in 1951, Kachō or Kwachō branch in 1970, Yamashina branch in 1987, and Kitashirakawa branch in 2018.
-The main Fushimi branch will become extinct upon the death of the current head, Fushimi Hiroaki (b.
-1932), as he has no male offspring to succeed him; although he does not have any sons, his adoptive grandnephew has male issue who can be expected to become the head of the Fushimi-no-miya.

 Finances of the Imperial Family

 Background

 The Japanese monarchy was considered to be among the wealthiest in the world until the end of World War II.

 Before 1911, there was no distinction between the Imperial Crown Estates and the Emperor's personal properties.
 When the Imperial Property Law was enacted in January 1911, two categories were established namely hereditary (crown estates) and personal property of the Imperial Family.
 The Imperial Household Minister had the responsibility for observing any judicial proceedings concerning Imperial holdings.
 According to the law, Imperial properties were only taxable if there was no conflict with the Imperial House Law.
 However, crown estates could only be used for public or imperially-sanctioned undertakings.
 Personal properties of certain members of the Imperial Family, such as Empress Dowager, the Empress, Crown Prince and Crown Princess, the Imperial Grandson and the consort of the Imperial Grandson, in addition to properties held for Imperial Family members who were minors, were exempted from taxation.

 Up to 1921, the Imperial Crown Estates comprised 1112535.58 acre.
 In 1921, due to the poor economic situation in Japan, 289259.25 acre of crown lands (26%) were sold or transferred to the Japanese government and the private sector.
 In 1930, the Nagoya Detached Palace (Nagoya Castle) was donated to the city of Nagoya and six other imperial villas were sold or donated.
 In 1939, Nijō Castle was donated to the city of Kyoto.
 The former Kyoto residence of the Tokugawa shogunate which became an imperial palace in the Meiji Restoration, was donated to the city of Kyoto.

 At the end of 1935, the Imperial Court owned 3111965 acre landed estates according to official government figures.
 2599548 acre of that was the Emperor's private lands.
 The total landholdings of the crown estates was 512161 acre.
 It comprised palace complexes, forest and farm lands and other residential and commercial properties.
 The total economic value of the Imperial properties was estimated at ¥650 million in 1935 which is approximately US$195 million at prevailing exchange rates and $19.9 billion as of 2017.
 Emperor Shōwa's personal fortune was an additional hundreds of millions of yen (estimated over $6 billion as of 2017).
 It included numerous family heirlooms and furnishings, purebred livestock and investments in major Japanese firms, such as the Bank of Japan, other major Japanese banks, the Imperial Hotel and Nippon Yusen.